nginxinc/ansible-role-nginx/README.md

 [![Ansible Galaxy](https://img.shields.io/badge/galaxy-nginxinc.nginx-5bbdbf.svg)](https://galaxy.ansible.com/nginxinc/nginx)
 [![Build Status](https://travis-ci.org/nginxinc/ansible-role-nginx.svg?branch=master)](https://travis-ci.org/nginxinc/ansible-role-nginx)

-This role installs NGINX Open Source, NGINX Plus, or NGINX Unit on your target host.
+This role installs NGINX Open Source, NGINX Plus, the NGINX Amplify agent, the NGINX Controller agent, or NGINX Unit on your target host.

 **Note:** This role is still in active development.
 There may be unidentified issues and the role variables may change as development continues.